In this post, we will learn what accessibility testing is and the following to the complete guide to Accessibility Testing.

 - Verify if the font sizes can be enlarged.

-- Verify if the text within an image can be read on zooming it.
+- Verify if the text within an image can be read by zooming in.

-- Verify that coloring of an element is not the only means to provide information about it.
+- Verify that the colouring of an element is not the only means to provide information about it.